babylonlabs-io/babylon/docs/stake-registration.md

 ## Stake Registration Process

-Registering an eligible stake involves submitting your Bitcoin staking transaction and supplementary data to the Babylon blockchain.
+Registering an eligible stake involves submitting your Bitcoin staking transaction together **with a merkle proof of inclusion** and supplementary data to the Babylon blockchain.
+The data submitted should be compliant to the Bitcoin Staking parameters for the Bitcoin block height the staking transaction has been included.
 Key data include:
 1. **Staking Transaction and Merkle Proof**: Proof that the staking transaction was confirmed in a valid Bitcoin block.